Luis García Montero: Career

+Political activities

-Since he was very young he has been an active member in the PCE and, since its foundation, in the United Left.
+From a young age he was an active member in the Communist Party of Spain and, since its foundation in 1986, in the United Left.
 In the 2004 European Parliament election he was a United Left candidate.
 Prior to the 2011 Spanish general election he declared his support for United Left.

 In October 2012 it was announced that he would take on a key role in Izquierda Abierta, a new party led by Gaspar Llamazares and Montse Muñoz that was part of the United Left coalition.

-On 22 October 2008 Luis García Montero was condemned for a libel case in writing an article calling professor José Antonio Fortes "disturbed."
-While in his classes at the University of Granada and in writing, Fortes called Federico García Lorca a fascist and the exiled writer Francisco Ayala a Nazi.
-García Montero asked for unpaid leave as a lecturer of said university.

-García Montero ran first in the United Left Community of Madrid–The Greens list for the 2015 regional election in the Community of Madrid, failing to obtain a seat.
+García Montero stood in the 2015 regional election in the Community of Madrid.
+He was first in the list of United Left of the Community of Madrid/The Greens, but he failed to obtain a seat as the group did not reach the required 5% threshold.